 |---|---|---|---|

-For a complete overview of what to wear across the country year-round, explore our main guide on what to wear in Australia.
-It breaks down every season and month with packing tips and outfit ideas tailored to local climates.
+If you’re planning beyond January or want a broader seasonal perspective, you can explore our main guide on what to wear in Australia.
+This comprehensive resource covers every month and season with packing tips and outfit ideas tailored to Australia’s diverse local climates.

-Down south, temperate coastal cities such as Sydney, Adelaide and especially Melbourne deliver a more variable soundtrack: warm to hot days, sea breezes, and the infamous “four seasons in one day” shifts.
-You might leave your accommodation in brilliant 30 °C sunshine and return under a gusty cool change.
-Here, the trick is light, packable layers that slip over a summer base without adding bulk — a linen overshirt, airy knit, or featherweight rain shell.
+Down south, temperate coastal cities such as Sydney, Adelaide and especially Melbourne experience far more variable January conditions.
+Warm to hot daytime temperatures are often tempered by sea breezes, and Melbourne’s well-known “four seasons in one day” weather shifts are very real.
+It’s common to leave your accommodation in bright 30 °C sunshine and return later under a gusty cool change.

 Fabric & Fit: The Science of Staying Cool (and Sun-Safe)